 Title: Nov.
 13-2018 – G Suite and Google Programs

 Summary: Two major advantages of G Suite: Because G Suite is intended for business, users have a Service Level Agreement that includes privacy.
-Gmail, on the other hand involves Terms of Service that one agrees to however Goggle wishes to use your data.
-You can use your own branding (using your site’s Domain Name instead of gmail.com) Setting G Suite up for your branding requires adjusting MX records to point to gmail.
+Gmail, on the other hand, involves Terms of Service that one agrees to however Google wishes to use your data.
+You can use your own branding (using your site’s Domain Name instead of gmail.com) Setting G Suite up for your branding requires adjusting MX records to point to Gmail.
 Google Programs include shareable data that can be accessed from any device.

 Title: Nov.
 6-2018 – All About Qigong with Nancy Crites